person-al/person-al.github.io/_posts/2021-07-07-🌱-the-ability-to-go-public-on-day-1-is-a-trap.md

 **Update, Fri Nov 19 2021:** @imdanielallan touched on the personal impact of these feelings [on Mirror](https://mirror.xyz/danielallan.eth/7avCPrr08XK6fPkqCPXDVC-qoxkUhFK6exQQ9ZgL8v0).
 A musical artist who launched a token successfully, he's suddenly confronted with the idea that his "shareholders" may be more investors than fans.
 As he puts it:

 > Do people value my music - the very vehicle that got me here - or are they more interested in this experiment and less the artistic effort that went in to the songs?

+**Update, Mon Jun 27, 2022:**
+Axie Infinity, the best-known "play to earn" game to date, is suffering a boom and bust cycle of its own.
+In [this Bloomberg piece](https://www.bloomberg.com/news/features/2022-06-10/axie-infinity-axs-crypto-game-promised-nft-riches-gave-ruin), they comment on how Axie has started downplaying the "earn" part of play-to-earn.

+> Before being recruited [as the new head of product], La had written a post on his personal blog entitled “Is Axie Infinity sustainable?”
+He concluded that the game’s economy would ultimately fail if all its players continued to think like investors.
+“Axie Infinity first and foremost needs to be a game,” he told me.

+This validates for me how money can corrupt a product if done wrong.
+At some point I may want to do a revamp of this piece with all the new examples that have come up.

 **Inspired by:** [Yup.io forum](https://forum.yup.io/t/discovering-new-use-cases-for-yup/36)